realworldismine/snail-api-site-docs/dataprocessing.md

   - Issues with the original image will already have been validated by the GitHub Action, so no additional checks will be performed at this stage.

 ## Implementation - Level 100
+### Objectives
+- Connect github repository to API gateway
+- Implement when request PUT and DELETE method, insert and delete the file in the S3 image bucket.

 ### OIDC(OpenID Connect)
 #### References
 - [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)